4 thoughts on Trump's new world order from foreign relations expert Richard Haass

 Barely a month into his second presidency, President Trump and his administration have shaken the world order.

-And in the Americas, Trump has threatened tariffs on the U.S.' bordering neighbors, Mexico and Canada, despite various critical trade pipelines the countries rely on each other for.
+And in the Americas, Trump has threatened tariffs on the United States' bordering neighbors, Mexico and Canada, despite various critical trade pipelines that the countries rely on each other for.
 Trump also halted funding for foreign aid and efforts to support democracy around the world.

-Here are four thoughts Haass shared on the new world order taking shape under Trump.
+Here are four thoughts that Haass shared on the new world order taking shape under Trump.

 Trump is operating as though the U.S. has "special rights"

-The world order Trump inherited wasn't perfect, Haass said, but it was rules-based.
-Countries respected each other's sovereignty and avoided acquiring territory by force, he notes, adding that there were rules governing trade and investment and rules protecting human rights.
+The world order that Trump inherited wasn't perfect, Haass said, but it was rules-based.
+Countries respected each other's sovereignty and avoided acquiring territory by force, he noted, adding that there were rules governing trade and investment and rules protecting human rights.

-The United States is clearly asserting this in the Western Hemisphere, particularly with the Panama Canal, Canada, Mexico, Greenland, Haass said.
+The United States is clearly asserting this in the Western Hemisphere, particularly with the Panama Canal, Canada, Mexico and Greenland, Haass said.
 Trump also seems willing to give Russia a greater hand in Europe.

 Don't underestimate the benefits of the old world order

 Haass said thanks to the post-World War II order, the world has avoided wars between great powers for 80 years.
-He added that "The Cold War stayed cold, ended peacefully and on terms consistent with American interests and values."
+He added, "The Cold War stayed cold, ended peacefully and on terms consistent with American interests and values."

 The U.S. has grown prosperous, as have many other countries, Haass continued.
 "People live longer around the world.
 More people live with degrees of freedom and democracy than any other time in human history," Haass said.
 "So, however imperfect, this world is not bad."